Dheia/october-analytics-plugin/README.md

 ===============================

 Simple analyse the traffic of your website without relying on an external service.
-The simple version of this plugin (look at 'Advanced Analytics for OctoberCMS' for more information) does not use JavaScript and can be used "Consent-Free" according to the GDPR (See 'Legal Information' below).
+The simple version of this plugin (see 'Advanced Analytics for OctoberCMS' for more details) does not use JavaScript and can be used "Consent-Free" according to the GDPR (See 'Legal Information' below).

 **Attention:** Synder.Analytics requires PHP 7.4+!

-**Work in Progress:** This plugin already provides a stable but basic functionality, however some features are not yet included as these must be developed during active use.
-We release it anyway to may receive valuable user feedback, which we can directly include in our active development process.

 Features